xiaojianggis/ai-urban-sustainability/lab1-basics-python-spatial-programing/install-anaconda.md

 <img src="images/wind-install.png" title="A cute kitten" height="300" />

 3. **Check your installation**.
 When you installation is done, you can then check if you have the Anaconda installed successfully.
-For Windows, press windows button and see if you have `Anaconda Prompt`.
+For Windows, press windows button and see if you have `Anaconda Powershell Prompt`.
 For Mac, go to your terminal and type in `conda`.

 ## 2.Be familiar with Anaconda